 For instance, an estate with many types of assets and/or many creditors wanting to be paid will take longer to administer than a smaller estate with no creditors.
-People have also heard that probate allows beneficiaries to challenge the will, or that beneficiaries can take the personal representative to court if they disagree with the personal representative's decisions, and that these problems will go away if they simply stay out of probate.
-However, it's not the probate process that causes these problems but the beneficiaries themselves are the source.
+You might have also heard that probate allows beneficiaries to challenge the will, or that beneficiaries can take the personal representative to court if they disagree with the personal representative's decisions.
+It is important to note that probate does not cause these problems, but rather the beneficiaries themselves are the source.

 Reasons why a beneficiary could challenge a will and slow down probate are:

 - Close family member to the decedent is bizarrely not mentioned in the will.